 The previous post was a warmup for this post.
-It gave an example of the theorem that if p is a polynomial, the roots of p′ lie inside the convex hull of the roots of p.
+It gave an example of the theorem that if p is a polynomial, the roots of its derivative p′ lie inside the convex hull of the roots of p.
 If p is a cubic polynomial, we can say much more.

 Suppose p(z) is a polynomial with three distinct roots, not all on a line.
 Then the roots of p are the vertices of a triangle T in the complex plane.
 We know that the roots of p′ lie inside T, but Marden’s theorem says where they lie inside T.

 Let E be the unique ellipse inscribed inside T that touches T at the midpoint of each side.
 Then Marden’s theorem says that the roots of p′ lie on the foci of E.